Practical Ways you can take to Avoid Being Kidnapped on Safari.

 Practical Steps you can Take to Stay Safe and Secure on Safari

-Common Sense is something we all have, it is shaped with input from parents, teachers, faith, past experiences.
-Life is like dodgeball, the harder you try to stay in the game, the more you fear you will hit and knocked out of the game, the more likely it can become a reality.
+Common Sense is something we all have; it is shaped by parents, teachers, faith, past experiences.
+Life is like dodgeball.
+The harder you try to stay in the game, the more you fear you will hit and be knocked out of the game, the more likely it can become a reality.

-Common Sense is those things we learned in the Kindergarten of Life and include basic survival instincts, a knowing when things may seem unsafe even in unfamiliar settings.
+Common Sense is what we learned in the Kindergarten of Life and includes basic survival instincts, a knowing when things may seem unsafe even in unfamiliar settings.

-The problem arises when a traveler does things traveling that they would never do in their country of origin.
+When a traveler does things traveling, they would never do in their country of origin.

-Uganda, to most Tourists, is unfamiliar Territory.
-Most visitors know very little about the country when they arrive, common sense will tell you that it is best that you travel with a local, a driver-guide who knows Uganda, its culture and ways, has years of experience keeping Visitors safe and secure.
-We call them our Guardian Angels that implement a safari in a safe, secure and most memorable way.
+Uganda, to most Tourists, is an unfamiliar Territory.
+Most visitors know very little about Uganda upon arrival.
+Common sense will tell you that you should travel with a local driver-guide who knows Uganda, its culture, and ways, having years of experience keeping Visitors safe and secure.
+We call them our Guardian Angels that implement a safari in a safe, secure, and most memorable way.

-Exude Confidence, we call it the “Never Act Lost even if you are,” Strength, projected strength is respected in Africa, in Uganda.
-Locally one would say, he or she is tough.
-How others perceive you is important.
-Do not stand out, blend in.
+Exude Confidence.
+We call it the “Never Act Lost even if you are,” Strength, projected strength is respected in Africa, in Uganda.
+Locally one would say he or she is tough.
+How others perceive you is essential.
+Do not stand out.
+Blend in.
 Leave expensive jewelry at home, dress culturally appropriately, speak softly but confidently.

 Stay aware of the people around you.
-Never be distracted with things such as your smart-phone or get lost in the sounds coming from your headset- stay focused – be aware.
+Never be distracted with your smartphone or get lost in the sounds coming from your headset- stay focused – be aware.

 3. Know Before You Go to Uganda:

-4. Do not Post your Travel Plans – your Safari Itinerary on Facebook:
+4. Do not post your Travel Plans and Safari Itinerary on Social Media :

 Publishing your Travel itinerary also makes your unattended home a target while you are gone.
-It also a wise idea to post your trip after you return home.
-You can keep your friends and family posted posting them on OneDrive, Google or DropBox instead of Social Media.
+It even a wise idea to post your trip after you return home.
+You can keep your friends and family posted by posting them on OneDrive, Google, or DropBox instead of Social Media.

 Social Media informs your friends but also gives information to Criminals and those with ill-intent.
 Unfortunately, we see this all the time.

 5. Stick to the Guidelines for a Safe and Safari:

-We know Uganda – we live and work here as we like to say.
-We know the parks, know which lodges are secure, know which activities are safe and sane and we know the latest security updates, suggestions and regulations set forth by Ugandan Police, Military, Uganda Wildlife Authority and Uganda Tourism board.
+We know Uganda – we live and work here, as we like to say.
+We know the parks, know which lodges are secure, know which activities are safe and sane.
+We know the latest security updates, suggestions, and regulations set forth by Ugandan Police, Military, Uganda Wildlife Authority, and Uganda Tourism board.

-Our planning, implementation of a safari is based on your security and wellbeing and not on our profits.
-The kidnapping was a one-time incident, we like to keep it that and we stick to doing it safely.
+Our planning and implementation of a safari are based on your security and well-being and not on our profits.
+The kidnapping was a one-time incident.
+We like to keep it that, and we stick to doing it safely.
 We do not take clients into DR Congo but remain in what has been and is safe Uganda.
 We use armed Uganda Wildlife Authority Rangers for all treks, game drives, hikes, nature walks.

-Security Guidelines and tips such as found on our site for Safety and Security, Safe Safaris, Safe Gorilla Treks, Safety for Women Travelers and safe Safaris for LGBT Tourists and whether it is safe to Travel to Uganda in 2019.
-Check our Facebook Page for latest Updates.
+Security Guidelines and tips such as found on our site for Safety and Security, Safe Safaris, Safe Gorilla Treks, Safety for Women Travelers, and safe Safaris for LGBT Tourists and whether it was safe to Travel to Uganda in 2019.
+Check our Facebook Page for the latest updates.

-5. Acts as if you are in Control – do not be a victim:
+5. Act as if you are in Control – do not be a victim:

 You never want to appear as a soft and easy target for people that might want to harm you for financial gain.
-Exude confidence, even if you have to fake it until you make it until it becomes the natural you.
-Act confidently, however, do not draw attention to yourself by making boastful statements, flashing cash, or wearing expensive.
-Become a Khaki person, blend in and do not stand out.
+Exude confidence, even if you have to fake it until you make it until it becomes natural.
+Act confidently.
+However, do not draw attention to yourself by making boastful statements, flashing cash, or wearing expensive.
+Become a Khaki person, blend in, and do not stand out.

 Carry your valuables with you on safari like in a daypack.
-Wear comfortable shoes or boots, avoid sandals and definitely no high heels in the vehicle.
+Wear comfortable shoes or boots, avoid sandals, and no high heels in the vehicle.
 Be polite with a tinge of assertiveness when talking to strangers.

 Do not show large sums of money when buying things like souvenirs and use the local currency instead of US Dollars.
-Use only ATM machines in secure places, your driver-guide will assist you.
+Use only ATMs in secure places.
+Your driver-guide will assist you.

 Uganda is and remains one of the Safest Countries in Africa for Tourists to Visit:

 How to avoid being kidnapped while on a Safari in Uganda: We had one incident, the unfortunate Kidnapping of an American Tourist and her Driver.
 That incident has sparked a review of all things related to keeping Tourists safe.
-As an American, I feel safer in Uganda than I would i other parts of the world including in the USA.
+As an American, I feel safer in Uganda than I would in other parts of the world, including in the USA.

-We have had no Terrorist attacks in Uganda since 2010, the April 2019 kidnapping was a creation of criminals who lived near Queen Elizabeth Park which today is one of the safest parks in Africa.
-One does not want to minimalize the horrible incident, it is and has not been the norm in Uganda, it has however been a wakeup call to all involved in Tourism and added layers of security have been added throughout the country both within and outside of Parks.
+We have had no Terrorist attacks in Uganda since 2010.
+The April 2019 kidnapping created criminals who lived near Queen Elizabeth Park, which today is one of the safest parks in Africa.
+One does not want to minimalize the horrible incident.
+It is and has not been the norm in Uganda.
+It has, however, been a wake-up call to all involved in Tourism, and added layers of security had been added throughout the country, both within and outside of Parks.

 Hopefully, this information has been of help to you – enjoy the Pearl of Africa, I have since 1992…jon